-A more significant fault with the film is that Thulsa, Rexor, and Thorgrim aren’t really well-described or worthy opponents for Conan to take down, and yet they gain great stature simply from looming so large and implacable as Conan’s foes.
-There’s a great deal of pleasure to be wrung, however, from their inevitable comeuppances at Conan’s hands.
+It could be argued that Thulsa, Rexor, and Thorgrim aren’t really well-described or worthy opponents for Conan to take down, and yet they gain great stature simply from looming so large and implacable as Conan’s foes.
+There’s a great deal of pleasure to be wrung from their inevitable comeuppances at Conan’s hands.
 The henchmen, who resemble two-thirds of Spinal Tap, are a source of humour as well as antagonism, such as Thorgrim’s bug-eyed amazement at his own strength when he knocks down a colossal stone pillar and Rexor, having turned himself into the bare-chested priest surrounded by buxom priestesses, presiding over sacrifices like a homicidal, medieval swinger—all he’s missing is a peace sign hanging around his neck.
 And Jones brings undeniable gusto to Thulsa that makes him genuinely serpentine in his evil: no one else could pronounce “Tree of Woe” in quite the same way.
 Max Von Sydow is just as vigorously and hammy in a clever way in alternating comedy (“Lions ate him!”) and pathos in his short appearance as King Osric “the Usurper,” who actually sets Conan and crew on their mission against the snake cult when he asks them to retrieve his daughter, the Princess (Valerie Quennessen), who has become Thulsa’s high priestess.